Neverends4/openwrt_nr256/README.md

 For personal record usage.
 If you bumped into this repo and want to use the patch, some hints below:

-1. This patch only applies to Netcore NR256, an outdated wired-ONLY router with RT3052F CPU, 8M NOR ROM and 64M SDR RAM.
+1. This patch only applies to **Netcore NR256**, an outdated wired-ONLY router with RT3052F CPU, 8M NOR ROM and 64M SDR RAM.

 2. This router has **tamper protection** in place, any attempt to boot from 3rd -party/non-authorized firmware will result in **boot-loop**, even you have flashed the famous breed bootloader.
 To recovery from this disaster, use a program called "breed enter" and follow it's instructions to get back to breed bootloader.